smebberson/docker-alpine/alpine-consul-apache/README.md

 An image for using [apache][apache], bundled with [Alpine Linux][alpinelinux] and [s6][s6] and [Consul][consul].

-This image is perfect if you're looking to run a Node.js application within a Docker setup and wanting to benefit from Consul for service registration and discovery.
-It's also very small clocking in at only ~31MB.
+This image is perfect if you're looking to run [apache] within a Docker setup and wanting to benefit from Consul for service registration and discovery.
+It's also very small clocking in at only ~34.5MB.

 **_Yet another container for running apache?_**

-Yes, but this one is built from [smebberson/alpine-consul-base][alpinebase] that contains [s6][s6] for process management, and Consul for service registration and discovery.
+Yes, but this one is built from [smebberson/alpine-consul-base][alpinebase] that contains [s6][s6] for process management, and [Consul][consul] for service registration and discovery.
 Small, fast and flexible.

 _**Aren't you only supposed to run one process per container?**_